A sore throat is right up there with a stuffy or runny nose on the list of common symptoms. But common doesn’t equal harmless. Read on to learn more.

 If it’s your child who has a sore throat, it may be a symptom of tonsillitis, a viral or bacterial infection that typically is seen in children from preschool age to mid-teens.
 Tonsillitis is rare in adulthood.

 But most of the time, a sore throat, while painful and inconvenient, is nothing to be overly concerned about.
 Sore throats often are a symptom of hay fever or allergies.
-They also are common in the winter, when the air is dry.
-If you sleep with your mouth open or snore, you may wake up with a sore throat, and the solution may be as simple as a humidifier, or, if you were at a concert or loud party or club the night before, chances are good you strained your vocal cords.
+They are also common in the winter, when the air is dry.
+If you sleep with your mouth open or snore, you may wake up with a sore throat, and the solution may be as simple as a humidifier.
+If you were at a concert or loud party or club the night before, chances are good you strained your vocal cords.

 Throat feeling scratchy?
 See your primary care physician to find out what the most effective treatment options are for you.